dobinator/ecommerce-backend/README.md

 ## Description

-This application is a simple e-commerce site that introduces the concepts behind the largest section of the electionic industry "internet retail".
-This application is mainly backend with Express.js API in order use Sequalize which interacts with a MySQL database.
+This application is a simple e-commerce site that introduces the concepts behind the largest section of the electronic industry "internet retail".
+This application is mainly backend with Express.js API in order use Sequelize which interacts with a MySQL database.

 ## Index